openstack-archive/tripleo-incubator/devtest.md

    machines and so performance will be significantly less there without hardware virtualization.

+1. As you step through the instructions several environment variables are set in your shell.
+These variables will be lost if you exit out of your shell.
+After setting variables, use scripts/write-tripleorc to write out the variables to a file that can be sourced later to restore the environment.

 1. Also check ssh server is running on the host machine and port 22 is open for connections from virbr0 -  VirtPowerManager will boot VMs by sshing into the host machine and issuing libvirt/virsh commands.
 The user these instructions